 Her name is Marta Kubisová and she is a very important person in the both musical and political history of Central Europe.
-In Czech Republic, Marta Kubisová is known and respected thanks to her exceptional voice, with her animated destiny, her courage and also... with her love for the animals.
+In Czech Republic, Marta Kubisová is known and respected thanks to her exceptional voice, animated destiny, her courage and also... her love for the animals.
 The Sixties had brought a lot: revival in the culture, the opening towards the world, the thaw in the policy, the enthusiasm whose Czechs and Slovaks were impregnated, their ideals and hopes.
 And the Soviet occupation of the country in August 1968.
 The patriots fighting for their land was Dubcek, Havel and Palach and...
 Marta Kubisová. " Who was Marta Kubisová?"

 Almost all people in Czechoslovakia knew that she was a singer with an extraordinary voice: at the same time soft and dramatic, full with sorrow and joy.
 In 1970 she became forbidden as a singer by the Communists.
 She worked as secretary.